Supporting Student Success

 The Mathematics Help Center offers tutoring services designed to assist students who have weak math skills or “math anxiety.”
 This service is free to students.

-The Office of the Dean at each campus offers periodic workshops on study skills, test-taking, time management, etc.
+The Office of the Dean at each campus offers periodic workshops which include topics on study skills, test taking, and time management.

 Students should consult the Student Services section of this bulletin for information on health services, campus ministry, counseling centers, disability services, and career services.